Changissnz/selfinterest/README.md

 important part of their what-is.
 A human being can be misconstrued, estimated in all the ways that lead to falsehoods of belief on them, due to their de facto and de jure roles in the greater context of their society (part of their as-is).
-A human being that is recognized as a great man in a field is somewhat expected by others to consistently demonstrate their excellence in that field.
+A human being that is recognized as a great one in a field is somewhat expected by others to consistently demonstrate their excellence in that field.
 By this inferential reason, an excellent scientist by reputation is expected to be more consistent in being an outstanding performer than the politician, since the work of a politician produces effects in which they are